joseph-yoon/VC-Constitution/constitution/vc_constitution.md

 * [11] Passed 04/28/2019
 * [12] Passed 11/03/2019
 * [13] Passed 03/22/2019
+* [14] Passed 04/05/2021

 # III.
 House Provisions

 ## Room Selection
-Every time a spot in a room opens, the spot is given to the Crammie with the most points who desires it.
+Every time a spot in a room opens, the spot is given to the house member<sup>8</sup> with the most points who desires it.
 No one can occupy more than one room – if more than one person ties in points and they want the same spot or spots, a random lottery takes place to rank them, and they choose their spots in order.
 Generally, if spots open later, the same order is used to offer it to them until the list gets lost (a new list is made the following semester when there is a new round of room selections).

-As long as a Crammie does their HIP for the semester (assuming they're not exempt because of officer status), they are given squatter's rights.<sup>1</sup>
+As long as a house member<sup>8</sup> does their HIP for the semester (assuming they're not exempt because of officer status), they are given squatter's rights.<sup>1</sup>

 There are currently 19 singles and 6 doubles, and 1 triple in the house.
 The apartment counts as a triple, with its adjoining room, a double.